liamsc8/automaticwinsetup/README.md

 # Automatic Windows Setup

-This new windows utillity allows you to skip the oobe and let us do the dirty bit for you (make sure to run in audit mode!) !
+This new windows utility allows you to skip the oobe and let us do the dirty bit for you!
-(yes i know its a .bat)
+V1.0.0

  # How to use:
 Install windows like normal.
 Then once you get to the oobe press SHIFT+CTRL+F3.
 This will put your PC into audit mode.
 Once you are in audit mode go to this website then download the .bat then run it.
 Then follow the instructions in the app.
 Happy Installing!